Stearns A. Morse tm@geo.umass.edu

 Petrology and Geochemistry; Experimental Petrology

-Recently published research by members of this team has treated an experimental study of the cotectic trace for the Lower Zone of the Kiglapait Intrusion, and the mineralogy of the augite series in that intrusion.
-New papers treat the principles of multiphase Rayleigh fractionation in crystallization and melting, and the search for liquid compositions in Labrador massif anorthosites (see the short bibliography).
-Experimental work in progress by grad student Deb Banks McIntosh defines the phase equilibria of a model Kiglapait magma composition at pressures up to 13 kb, with coexisting spinel, garnet, and aluminous pyroxenes that break the olivine-plagioclase tie line.
+Recent experimental work by grad student Deb Banks McIntosh defines the phase equilibria of a model Kiglapait magma composition at pressures up to 15 kb, with coexisting spinel, garnet, and aluminous pyroxenes that break the olivine-plagioclase tie line.

 Other Research Interests